-When I lived in Hawaii, my roommates and I would take the bus to Waikiki just to eat at Duke’s and get a big ol’ slice of Hula Pie.
+When I lived in Hawaii, my roommates and I would take the bus to Waikiki just to eat at Duke’s and get a big old slice of Hula Pie.
 It was totally worth the trek across the island just for one bite!
 Now that I live back on the mainland, Hula Pie is a bit more difficult to come by.

 The Original Hula Pie

-Hula Pie actually originated at Kimo’s restaurant in Hawaii but it probably more widely known for being a dessert at Duke’s.
-Its true name is “Kimo’s Original Hula Pie” and it is even labeled as such on the menu at Duke’s.
+Hula Pie actually originated at Kimo’s restaurant in Hawaii but it probably is more widely known for being a dessert at Duke’s.
+Its real name is “Kimo’s Original Hula Pie” and it is even labeled as such on the menu at Duke’s.
 Hula Pie has become a fan-favorite around the world and people come from far and wide just to try a slice!

-Where to buy Hula Pie
+Where to Buy Hula Pie

 You can buy Hula Pie at any Duke’s restaurant.
 Duke’s has three locations in Hawaii and also three in California.
 You can also buy Hula Pie at any of Duke’s sister restaurants: Kimo’s, Keoki’s Paradise, Hula Grill, Sunnyside Restaurant and Lodge, Leilani’s on the Beach, and Jake’s del Mar.
 For an entire list of restaurants and exact locations, click HERE.

-Macadamia nut ice cream can be tricky to find, especially on the mainland, but it is key for this recipe.
-I made my own macadamia nut ice cream by simply softening vanilla ice cream and mixing in macadamia nuts and some coconut flavoring.
+The easiest way to make a DIY macadamia nut ice cream is to simply soften purchased vanilla ice cream and mix in macadamia nuts with some coconut flavoring.
 Now, some of you may say there is not coconut in the ice cream, but I am telling you, I have never had a macadamia nut ice cream that didn’t have a hint of coconut in it.
 Trust me, I ate a LOT of macadamia ice cream when I lived on Oahu.
 It’s my favorite.

-How to make an Oreo crust
+How to Make an Oreo Crust